 MAKE A LIST AND CHECK IT TWICE

-Even with my feet killing me, I loved backpacking and cannot wait to try it again–with a few lessons learned.
+Even with my feet killing me, I loved backpacking and have gone many times since–with something new learned every time.
+All the while, I’ve been slowly upgrading my gear, looking for sales, used gear bargains, and new recommendations from other hikers.
 What did you wish you had known before your first backpacking trip?